patrickzib/leitmotifs/README.md

 ## Notebooks

-- Jupyter-Notebooks for finding subdimensional Leitmotif in multidimensional time series
+- Jupyter-Notebooks for finding subdimensional Leitmotifs in a multidimensional time series
-<a href="notebooks/use_cases_paper.ipynb">Multivariate Use Case</a>:
+<a href="notebooks/use_case.ipynb">Multivariate Use Case</a>:
 highlights a use case used in the paper, and shows the unique ability to learn its parameters from the data and find interesting motif sets.

-- All other use cases can be found in the <a href="tests">test folder</a>
+- All other use cases presented in the paper can be found in the <a href="tests">test folder</a>

 ## Citation